 -

-$\begingroup$ Your plot illustrates the fact that when the option is deep in the money or deep out of the money, then a small change in the implied volatility affects the value of the option less, than the small change in the implied volatility affects an option close to being at the money. $\endgroup$ Aug 14, 2022 at 22:30
+$\begingroup$ Your plot illustrates the fact that when the option is deep in the money or deep out of the money, then a small change in the implied volatility affects the value of the option less, than the small change in the implied volatility affects an option close to being at the money. $\endgroup$ Commented Aug 14, 2022 at 22:30